rileywaters/data-512-a2/README.md

 Many datasets have significant bias that can over or under estimate a parameter leading to drastic changes in the results.
 If an analysis is done on a heavily biased dataset, its results could not reliably be applied to the larger population.
 It is important to identify what potential biases could exist in your data source and how they may affect your findings.

-This assignment explores the concept of bias by looking into Wikipedia articles on political figues in different countries.
+This assignment explores the concept of bias by looking into Wikipedia articles on political figures in different countries.
 We see how article coverage and article quality differ in the different countries and regions.
 It is shown that there exists significant regional bias within these articles that could affect any analysis done on Wikipedia data.
 The jupyter notebook hcds-a2-bias contains the step-by-step process to this discovery.

 ## Data Sources
 The data sources are as follows: